The Golden Rule of Speaking: Respect Your Audience

 Unfortunately, I’ve witnessed countless speeches where these or similar scenarios occurred.

-Because in addition to showing me that he or she was not prepared to present, the speaker also showed a sheer lack of respect for me and the rest of the audience.
+Here’s why: in addition to showing me that they were not prepared to present, the speaker also showed a lack of respect for me and the rest of the audience.
 Speakers who don’t prepare, have illegible slides, or break a host of other “rules” are not respecting their audience.
-And that’s just not okay.
+And that’s not okay.

 Being busy is no excuse to skip preparing for a presentation or speech.
 Because if you don’t respect your audience, they won’t hear your story.